-Corded Ware samples published to date have additional EEF ancestry (between 30–50%), with similar values found in late Sredni Stog samples (Wang et al. 2019).
+Corded Ware samples published to date have additional EEF ancestry (between 30–50%) with similar values found in late Sredni Stog samples (Wang et al. 2019), as evidenced also in the continuity of both populations in their PCA cluster.
 In the Volga–Ural area, EEF contribution was probably minimal during the Eneolithic (based on Afanasevo samples), while the ca. 15% found in Yamna was probably due to the admixture of late Repin / early Yamna settlers with late Sredni Stog and other north Pontic groups (see §vi.1.
 Disintegrating Indo-Europeans).
-These differences are also evidenced by the different Y-chromosome bottlenecks undergone in the Khvalynsk/Repin/Yamna communities, predominantly of hg.
+A good fit for the ancestry found in early Corded Ware individuals is the Sredni Stog individual from Oleksandriia (ca. 80–90%)+ and additional ‘local’ sources of WHG or EEF ancestry.
+These differences of CWC individuals with Yamna are more clearly evidenced by the different Y-chromosome bottlenecks undergone in the Khvalynsk/Repin/Yamna communities, predominantly of hg.
 R1b1a1b-M269, and in the Sredni Stog/Corded Ware groups, with a majority of hg.
 R1a1a1-M417 lineages.

 Among Baltic Late Neolithic individuals, three early samples (ca. 3200–2600 BC) stand out because of their close cluster with the Yamna population: one from Zvejnieki in Latvia, and one from Plinkaigalis; with a slightly later one from Gyvakarai, of hg.
 R1a1a1b1a3-Y2395, who clusters in an intermediate position between the two outliers and other Corded Ware samples.
 These outliers are described as forming a clade with Yamna, due to their reduced NWAN ancestry (Mittnik, Wang, et al. 2018), although their EEF-related admixture is ca. 20% or higher (Mathieson et al. 2018).
 This reduction in NWAN and EEF ancestry—and closer cluster with Yamna—is probably also due to their additional EHG admixture (bringing them closer to Khvalynsk samples, far from the mainly WHG-driven EEF ancestry of Corded Ware), evidenced in the ‘northern’ shift of this samples on the PCA (Suppl.
 Graph.
 8).

-An additional potential source of similarities with Yamna stems from the likely shared female population from the north Pontic region, supported by the statistically significant association of mtDNA between (especially west) Yamna and Baltic Corded Ware samples, in contrast to other Corded Ware groups (Juras et al. 2018).
+An additional potential source of similarities of certain CWC groups with Yamna may stem from the shared female population of the north Pontic region, supported by the statistically significant association of mtDNA between (especially west) Yamna and Baltic Corded Ware samples, in contrast to other Corded Ware groups (Juras et al. 2018).
 The close traditional connection between the north Pontic area and the eastern Baltic through the Buh–Dnieper–Dniester corridor (Klochko and Kośko 2009), including the Volhynian–Podolian Upland and Polesian Lowland, could have facilitated exogamy with late Sredni Stog or closely related populations, which were also the source of gene flow into Yamna during the colonisation of the north Pontic area by expanding late Repin settlers.
 In particular, Zvejnieki shows mtDNA hg.
-U5a1b, associated previously with the north Pontic Neolithic and Maikop, and later with Corded Ware- and Yamna-derived groups (Mathieson et al. 2018; Olalde, Brace, et al. 2018; Wang et al. 2019).
+U5a1b, associated previously with the north Pontic Neolithic and Maikop, and later with Corded Ware- and Yamna-derived groups (Mathieson et al. 2018; Olalde et al. 2018; Wang et al. 2019).

 Exogamy has been argued to be an extended practice among Corded Ware peoples, with many adult women being of non-local origin, based on a recent work on diet and mobility (Sjogren, Price, and Kristiansen 2016), and mtDNA has been documented to be more varied among Corded Ware females than men (Lazaridis et al. 2014).
 The nature of these Baltic Late Neolithic samples as outliers among Corded Ware peoples is further supported by the close cluster formed between late Sredni Stog individuals and most Corded Ware groups sampled to date, including those of Germany, Poland—where the culture is supposed to have emerged—and the later samples from Sintashta, Potapovka, Andronovo, or Srubna, which suggest a similar genetic picture in the as yet unsampled Middle Dnieper, Fatyanovo–Balanovo and Abashevo cultures.
 Despite this homogeneity, two Corded Ware outliers from Single Grave and Battle Axe groups cluster closely to EEF and Comb Ware-like populations respectively, showing how admixture easily changes with exogamy.